 Serum Fatty Acids and CVD Mortality

-The associations of serum esterified fatty acid proportions with cardiovascular disease mortality mirrored those of dietary fatty acids recorded in the food diary.
+The associations of serum esterified fatty acid proportions with CVD mortality mirrored those of dietary fatty acids recorded in the food diary.

 Serum Fatty Acids and Overall Mortality